 Chinook serves facilities in any industry or Critical Infrastructure sector.
 The projects we support all have one thing in common: A need to get it right the first time.

-Chinook helps our Government Facilities clients optimize ongoing facility operations and secure building and access control systems.
+Chinook helps our Government clients optimize ongoing facility operations and secure building and access control systems to support their mission critical functions.

 The home for NOAA's around-the-clock, environmental satellite operations, which provides data critical for weather and climate prediction.
 Each day, NOAA Satellite Operations Facility (NSOF) processes more than 16 billion bytes of environmental satellite data from NOAA's geostationary and polar-orbiting spacecraft, and the Department of Defense's Meteorological Satellite Program (DMSP).
 The NOAA National Weather Service uses these data for constant tracking of severe weather, and as inputs into models for medium to long range forecasts for weather and tracking climate change.